Benito Romano: Early life and education

-Romano went to Morris High School (Bronx, New York) where he played in the school's baseball and was good enough to be an All-City second baseman.
+Romano went to Morris High School where he played in the school's baseball and was good enough to be an All-City second baseman.
 After graduating from Morris High School Romano went to and graduated from New York University with a Bachelor of Arts in 1972.
 In 1976, he graduated from Columbia Law School earning his Juris Doctor degree, and becoming the first member of his family to go to college.
 In 1977, he was admitted to the New York Bar.